Bans of women's association football

 Women have played association football since the beginnings of the sport.
 In a number of countries, however, women's football has historically been subjected to severe restrictions, including outright bans during most of the 20th century.
 These bans have had a significant impact on the development of the sport.

 Background

 Following the outbreak of World War I and the subsequent mass mobilisation of women into the workforce, interest in women's football rose rapidly and many teams and tournaments were founded.
 The interest in the sport continued to grow following the end of the war and into the 1920s.
 During this period, which has been referred to as a first golden age for women's football, matches were able to attract significant audiences.
-However, the end of the war also brought with it a backlash against the gains women's had made, including legal changes to rollback women's employment, such the Restoration of Pre-War Practices Act 1919, and moral panics, such as over the flapper sub-culture.
+However, the end of the war also brought with it a backlash against the gains women had made, including legal changes to rollback women's employment, such the Restoration of Pre-War Practices Act 1919, and moral panics, such as over the flapper sub-culture.

 By country

+Afghanistan

+Following the 2021 Taliban offensive, in which the Taliban re-captured Afghanistan and reestablished the Islamic Emirate, all women's sports were banned in the country, including football.
+According to the Sport & Rights Alliance, "within days of the Taliban’s 2021 takeover, the new government singled out AWNT players for reprisals.
+As they scrambled to find an escape from their country, players were forced to burn all evidence of their football careers and go into hiding."

+Australia

+In the early 1900s, women's soccer saw significant growth in Australia, with a 1921 match at The Gabba in Brisbane saw attendance of 10 000 spectators.
+After the English Football Association banned women's soccer that year, however, the English ban was soon replicated across Australia.
+The ban would endure until the 1960s.